nikita2273/BrainTeasers_ByUsing_Python/README.md

 - [Technology Used] (#technology)

 ## Features
-- Intuitive and easy-to-navigate layout for a seamless quiz experience.
+- Easy-to-navigate design for a smooth quiz-taking experience.
 - Includes multiple-choice questions covering different topics.
 - Automatically tracks and updates the user's score as they progress through the quiz.
 - Developed using Python programming language and Tkinter for the graphical user interface (GUI).

 # Technology Used
-- Python
+- Python:- Programming language used for the application logic.
-- Tkinter
+- Tkinter:- Python library for creating the graphical user interface (GUI).